-Apparently this is a common problem in older vehicles… you go to check your oil, and the plastic pull ring breaks off, leaving the oil dipstick lodged in the tube.
+Judging by the thousands of visits this article has received, this must be a common problem in older vehicles… you go to check your oil, and the plastic pull ring breaks off, leaving the oil dipstick lodged in the tube.
 This happened to us several weeks ago as we were traveling on vacation.

 I stopped at a gas station to check the oil and the ring just snapped right off.
 The rest of the oil dipstick was lodged tightly in place so I wasn’t concerned about it popping out.
 But that also meant that I couldn’t pull it out because I didn’t have the right tools with me for the job.

 Immediately my DIY-inclined mind went to work, because I was not taking the vehicle to a mechanic over a broken oil dipstick.
 I could imagine a mechanic charging $100 or more for something like this.

 How To Remove Dents With A Heat Gun

 How To Check For A Blown Fuse In Your Vehicle

 Unexpected Item On My Agenda: Replace Our Oil Pan!

 Thankfully, later on I was able to buy a new oil dipstick at an auto parts store for $10!
 I brainstormed with my uncle on a quick fix, and we came up with an easy solution.